 A modern Pigments Envelope

-Mordern software synthesizers has more control over the envelops than older analog synthesizer had.
+Modern software synthesizers has more control over the envelops than older analog units had.
 Arturia Pigments has curves on attack an decay for non linear control.

-The filter is an important part of any Subtractive Synthesis design.
+The filter is an important part of any Subtractive Synthesis.

 The filter is typically controlled by an ADSR envelope with an amount that contols its impact on the sound.